 I am blessed that the area where I was born has several of these places.
 Places that are simply magical in their quality.
 We all know places that are like that, some are world famous like the Grand Canyon, Victoria Falls or the Pyramids at Giza.
 Some can be just around the corner from your home and are magical to you.
 There are also times of day, sights and sounds that are magical.
 Sunrise and sunset, a full moon over the ocean, dawn over a desert, the Northern Lights, a shooting star, a warm wind through a field of ripe grain, rain after a hot dry spell and a thousand more, all priceless.

-After I finished book two in the Random Threads trilogy Skylark Country, a publisher Nicholas Battle from Countryside Books, asked me if I would like to write a travel guide for him about East Sussex.
+After I finished book two in my On The Road Series, a publisher Nicholas Battle from Countryside Books, asked me if I would like to write a travel guide for him about East Sussex.
 I thought about it for a long time while writing this book and then an idea came to me.
 I thought, why don’t I write about one of my favourite journeys around my area and see how you like it.
 I may well write the travel guide.
 After all, it is not often that a publisher of such esteem comes to your house and asks you to write a book!

 So, after much consideration, I decided to describe a journey from my local giant, the Long Man of Wilmington that I have mentioned many times, to just beyond the village of Alfriston.
 A short journey of some 4 miles or so that takes in the most breathtaking scenery in East Sussex and a lot of history to boot.
 This piece will be quite long but broken up into sections and mainly descriptive.
 You know what they say, the Devil is in the details.
 I hope you enjoy it.
 Anyway, I won’t give up my day job just yet!